 01 of 06

 Colombian appetizers are a flavorful and interesting way to begin a meal.
-Empanadas are a popular appetizer in Colombia and a perfect way to please all of your guests since you can fill them with chicken, beef or vegetables.
+Colombian empanadas are a popular appetizer and a perfect way to please all of your guests since you can fill them with chicken, beef or vegetables.
 Patacones, fried green plantains, have a starchy texture and sweet taste that are delicious dipped in a spicy aji sauce.
 Or try a crispy potato and cheese croquette called papas rellenas.

 Chicken corn potato soup is a twist on Bogota's signature soup -- ajiaco -- which combines chicken with three kinds of potatoes.
 This version features chicken, sweet corn, and potatoes, an ideal soup toward the end of summer when corn is at its peak.